web-archive-group/ELXN42-Article/elxn42.md

 ### Hashtags

 We were able to create a list of the unique tags using in our dataset by using [`tags.py`](https://github.com/edsu/twarc/blob/master/utils/tags.py).
+While our original collecting was focused on the #elxn42 hashtag, many tweets use multiple hashtags: tweeting about the New Democratic Party of Canada with #ndp, for example, in addition to the larger #elxn42 tag.

-Using `tags.py` from twarc utilities:
+We did so by using `tags.py` from twarc utilities:
 ```bash
 $ python ~/git/twarc/utils/tags.py elxn42-tweets-combined-deduplicated.json > elxn42-tweet-tags.txt
 $ cat elxn42-tweet-tags.txt | wc -l